NAIA votes to allow athletes to be compensated for use of name, image and likeness

-KANSAS CITY, Mo. — The National Association of Intercollegiate Athletics (NAIA) will now allow student athletes to make money using their name, image or likeness.
+KANSAS CITY, Mo.
+(WDAF) — The National Association of Intercollegiate Athletics will now allow student-athletes to make money using their name, image or likeness.

-Madison Lantz plays golf at William Penn University in Iowa.
-She’s one of 77,000 students, at 250 schools, including at least seven in the Kansas City region, who will benefit from the first of its kind decision, announced by the NAIA on Tuesday.
+Madison Lantz, who plays golf at William Penn University in Iowa, is one of 77,000 students at 250 schools who will benefit from the decision, announced by the NAIA on Tuesday.

 “This opens the door for student athletes,” she said.